flexiblepower/s2auth/docs/server/index.md

 1. `initiate_pairing()` creates and stores a `PairingAttemptContext`.
 2. `request_pairing()` handles the client's pairing request, stores an `AuthenticationContext`, selects the HMAC algorithm, computes the response to the client's challenge, and returns server descriptions.
-3. `handle_client_response()` validates the client's response to the server challenge, generates the active access token, marks the client as paired, and returns connection details.
+3. `handle_client_response()` validates the client's response to the server challenge, stores the active access token, marks the pairing attempt as completed, and returns connection details.
+4. `finalize_pairing()` marks the authentication context as paired after the client confirms it stored the returned connection details.

+`requestConnectionDetails` and `finalizePairing` only need the `pairingAttemptId` header.
+The server resolves the matching `AuthenticationContext` through the `PairingAttemptContext.client_node_id`.

 ## Connection initiation flow